hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Grounds

 Explanation:
-The reasons the appeal is being made, or the reason for a divorce, provided by the person making the appeal or applying for the divorce.
+The reason an appeal is being made, or the reason for an application for divorce.
+The reasons are provided by the person making the appeal or applying for the divorce.

 For citizens:
-Use with explanation
+Use with explanation.

 ## H